oksimone/coderefactor/README.md

 6. change the title
 7. fix the order of the css code and condense the code

 - The first thing I did was change the header "div class" to "nav class."
-Then, I deleted the div tags that wrapped the <ul> and replaced them with <nav> tags.
+Then, I deleted the div tags that wrapped the &lt;ul&gt; and replaced them with &lt;nav&gt; tags.
 After that, I wrapped the nav tags with header tags.

 - I only left one div tag in the code, which was the hero.
 I didn't think it was necessary to change the tag.